Where is John Sheridan now?

 Having already stepped in as caretaker manager on two occasions during his playing days at Oldham, Sheridan was appointed manager on a full-time basis in 2006.

-Sheridan had reasonable success at the club taking the club to top eight finishes in League One during his time there.
-Unfortunately after a run of bad results he left the club by mutual consent in March 2009.
+He had reasonable success at the club taking the club to top eight finishes in League One during his time there however after a run of bad results he left the club by mutual consent in March 2009.

 Sheridan was back in football management in June 2009 when he was appointed as the new manager of League Two side Chesterfield.

 He enjoyed a successful couple of seasons at the club winning promotion to League One in his first season and then winning the Johnstone’s Paint Trophy the following year.

 However, Chesterfield’s cup winning year was soured when they were relegated back to League Two and Sheridan was sacked at the start of the 2012-13 season after a run of poor results.

 In January 2013 he was appointed as manager of Plymouth Argyle keeping them from relegation in his first few months at the club.

 Two successful seasons followed where he achieved a 10th place finish followed by a 7th place finish which resulted in a play off semi-final aggregate loss in 2014/15.

 After this loss, in May 2015, Sheridan left Plymouth Argyle by mutual consent after expressing a desire to return to the north of England for family reasons.

 In October 2015, he was back in football as the new manager of League Two side Newport County.

 He replaced Terry Butcher who was sacked after his team recorded only five points in their first 10 games leaving them rooted to the bottom of the table.